Pamela Jean DeWeese, Ph.D.

 B.A., State University of New York, Empire State College, Saratoga Springs

 Beatriz Cortabarría is from the Basque region of Spain.
 She teaches first- and second-year language courses.
 In addition, she has collaborated with her husband, Michael Brunelle, on the translation of numerous books on fine art, architecture, interior design and crafts for major publishers in the United States and Spain.
-She is currently working on a doctoral degree in translation and intercultural studies.

 Assistant Professor of Modern Languages and Literatures